evanx/redex/README.md

 - Redis is a high-performance server for persistent data structures
 - Node is a popular platform for network programming
 - ES7 eases the synchronisation of asynchronous co-routines

+Someone else might want to re-implement something similar in Go, Rust or D, to eke out more performance.
+I think that would be a great idea.
+Still, having a Node "reference implementation" is useful, at least for JavaScript developers.

 ## Road map